‘Twilight’ Without Robert Pattinson? Why The Cast Reportedly Wanted Him Fired

 It is hard to picture Edward Cullen as anyone besides Robert Pattinson, but there was a time when the actor almost got fired from the Twilight franchise.
 Why did Pattinson almost lose the role of a lifetime?

 Hollywood Life reports that producers wanted a happier Edward while Pattinson was set on portraying a more brooding character.
-During an interview with Howard Stern, Pattinson explained how he thought Edward should be gloomy and wanted to approach his romance with Bella (Kristen Stewart) as serious as possible.
+During an interview with Howard Stern, Pattinson explained how he thought Edward should be gloomy and wanted to approach his romance with Bella (Kristen Stewart) as seriously as possible.
 Everyone else on set, however, didn’t agree and thought Edward should be a lot happier.

 “Everyone was like, ‘No, it should be happy and having fun!
 That’s what people want!
 Now the whole series is known as a brooding thing,” he explained.